Aiz0/wlfys-minimal-startpage/README.md

 If you find any bugs and/or have suggestions to improve the page (for instance better scaling, etc.), you can DM me on [Twitter](https://twitter.com/wolfiiy) or [Reddit](https://www.reddit.com/user/Wolfiy/).

 Thanks for checking this out :)

+_Update Aug 20_
+You can switch between dark and light theme by clicking the "Switch themes" text on the bottom!

 ## Credits
 I was inspired by [RamenMaestro's startpage](https://github.com/RamenMaestro/startpage).